What is LASER hair removal and how does it work?

 Possible side effects of LASER hair removal

 Side effects of laser hair removal treatments may include pain, peri-follicular edema (swelling around the hair follicle due to excessive fluid), and erythema (redness and inflammation) lasting one to three days.
 Blistering, herpes simplex outbreaks, and bacterial infections also can occur but are very rare.
 Temporary skin lightening or darkening, especially in darker skin types, or in patients with a recent tan, may be seen.
-Permanent skin pigment change or scarring is extremely rare with our ultra modern 1064 YAG Lasers and IPL (Intense Pulsed Light) machines.
+Permanent skin pigment change or scarring is extremely rare with the Candela Gentle Max Pro since it has a dual wavelength allowing us to treat all skin tones.
 If any of the above last for more than 3 days, make sure to contact your Licensed Laser Technician &/or doctor.
 Loss of freckles or lightening of moles in the treatment area may occur.

 The percentage of hair removed per session varies in different body locations.
 Areas with thin skin (for example, bikini and armpits) generally show a better response than areas with thick skin (for example, the back and chin).
 Approximately 10-25 percent reduction in hair growth can be expected with each treatment.
 Treatments are repeated every four to eight weeks.
 Six or more treatments are often needed and thereafter yearly “booster” treatments may be necessary.
-In either case, the hair that may re-grow tends to be lighter and finer in texture drastically decreasing your need for waxing, shaving, or plucking!
+In either case, the hair that may re-grow tends to be lighter and finer in texture drastically decreasing your need to use traditional hair removal methods!